cocoa-mhlw/cocoa/HOW_TO_CONTRIBUTE.md

 # How to Contribute English

 ## Bugfix, fix about current behavior
-- Create Issue
+- Create Issue, if do not exists your Issue.
 - Create Branch (ex Bugfix/IssueNo , Feature/IssuNo)
-- Please make a Pull Request
+- Please make a Pull Request for master
 - Please record your name in [CONTRIBUTERS.md](https://github.com/Covid-19Radar/Covid19Radar/blob/master/CONTRIBUTERS.md)

 ## Suggestions for adding new features, changes, and improving operation